static-dev/spike-records/README.md

 If you use a `transform` function outside of the `template` block, this will still work.
 The difference is that a `transform` inside the `template` block will only use the transformed data for rendering single templates, whereas the normal `transform` option will alter that data that is injected into your view templates as locals, as well as the single templates.

+Inside your template, a local called `item` will be injected, which contains the contents of the item for which the template has been rendered.
+It will also contain all the other locals injected by roots-mini-records and otherwise, fully transformed by any `transform` functions provided.

 ### License & Contributing

 - Details on the license [can be found here](LICENSE.md)